-Applicants who studied abroad for only one semester have the option of using WES or http://www.foreigncredits.com/Resources/Grade-Conversion/ and entering the grades obtained from that site into UCAN.
-If foreigncredits.com is used, applicants must ensure that official transcripts from the institution abroad are received by the Office of MD Admissions by October 3rd, 2023.
+Applicants who studied abroad for only one semester have the option of using WES or GPA Calculator (scholaro.com) and entering the grades obtained from that site into UCAN.
+If foreigncredits.com is used, applicants must ensure that official transcripts from the institution abroad are received by the Office of MD Admissions by October 1st, 2024.